GIGABOOST.AI

 • Algorithm Triggering: When you engage on social platforms, the investor's own AI filters often assign your subsequent email a higher "trust score."

-Investors scan decks in 134 seconds.
-If your narrative has "leaks" — like a weak moat slide or unrealistic market sizing — the email is archived regardless of the copy.
+Investors scan decks in 134 seconds — if your narrative has "leaks," like a weak moat slide or unrealistic market sizing, the email is archived regardless of the copy quality.
 Before sending, your deck needs to survive a stress test that mirrors a VC associate's initial "underwriting" scan.
+GIGABOOST.AI's 8-dimension AI pitch deck review runs this check automatically before any outreach begins.

 What Are the Common "Delete" Triggers?